BioRobotics-Spring-2020/Lab_3/README.md

     --This application must be running in order to obtain the sensor readings

-Primary Lab 1 Jupyter Notebook
+Primary Lab 2 Jupyter Notebook
 ==========

 This notebook should be edited and turned into MyCourses.
-The p18_emg file is uploaded on MyCourses, due to file size limits.
-Please place it in the data directory